bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 0.8 -
+Supports mapping of informal relationships in post content.

 # 0.7
 Supports pushing of hierarchical taxonomies.
 For Alpha testing on oik-plugins sites.